The first time I covered TaskRabbit on This Online World was in my post on the best gig economy apps to start a side hustle.

 If working as a Tasker isn’t for you, the following TaskRabbit alternatives are the perfect way to start earning extra money each month.

-Thumbtack is one of the most popular TaskRabbit alternatives, although the platform is more of a lead-generation website than simple on-demand marketplace.
+Thumbtack is one of the most popular TaskRabbit alternatives, although the platform is more of a lead-generation website from simple on-demand marketplace.

 TaskRabbit monetizes by taking a 15% fee on all jobs.
 In contrast, Thumbtack uses a pay-per-lead model to charge contractors.